This engine has been tested as part of a series of engines to extensively to evaluate the impact of various motors & electronics modules.

 This is by no means a complete examination of the motors.
 It is intended to understand how the addition of a different motor in the overall system affects the engine performance.

-The standard test activity has been performed on each variation and the results compared and discussed.
+The standard test activity is to be performed on each variation and the results compared and discussed.
 The intention is to examine this over a series of engine, motor and electronic variations.
 It is important to verify and define the usual result and the anomaly.
 This will require several tests.
 Each of these reports will focus on a test series on one engine.
 The overall results will be examined as testing proceeds.

-For this specific test series, the engine configuration is an Athearn Blue Box Santa Fe GP38-2 engine with the following characteristics:
+For this specific test series, the engine configuration is an Athearn Blue Box Santa Fe Kodachrome SD40-2 engine with the following characteristics:

 1. Athearn BB Drive Parts